Sarah Cook (curator)

-Sarah Cook is a Scotland-based Canadian scholar.
-She is well known as a historian and curator in the field of New Media art.
+Sarah Cook (born 28 December 1974) is a Canadian scholar based in Scotland.
+She is known as a historian and curator in the field of new media art.
 Cook was a Research Fellow at the University of Sunderland, where she worked with the research institute CRUMB – Curatorial Resource for Upstart Media Bliss, that she co-founded with Beryl Graham in 2000, and taught on the MA Curating course.
-In 2013 she was appointed as a Reader and Dundee Research Fellow at Duncan of Jordanstone College of Art, University of Dundee.
-As part of her role as Dundee Fellow she founded and curated LifeSpace Science Art Research Gallery in the School of Life Sciences, University of Dundee (2014-2018).
+In 2013, she was appointed as a Reader and Dundee Research Fellow at Duncan of Jordanstone College of Art, University of Dundee.
+As part of her role as Dundee Fellow, she founded and curated LifeSpace Science Art Research Gallery in the School of Life Sciences, University of Dundee (2014–2018).
 She is a trustee of folly in Lancaster.

-In 2018 she joined the Department of Information Studies at University of Glasgow as Professor in Museum Studies.
-For many years, she has curated exhibitions of New Media art and was instrumental in establishing New media as an academic subject and an accepted art form.
+In 2018, she joined the Department of Information Studies at University of Glasgow as Professor in Museum Studies.
+For many years, she has curated exhibitions of new media art and was instrumental in establishing new media as an academic subject and an accepted art form.